rohra-mehak/ScienceSync/README.md

 # Science Sync
-This system is designed to enhance the management and analysis of scholarly alerts by integrating several automated processes.
+This system is designed to enhance the data management, access and analysis of Google Scholar Alerts sent to emails by integrating several automated processes.
 The core functionalities include:

 ## Overview